 Read on for pricing/funding info, planning ideas & helpful tips!

-If students experience PAES prior to their first job, they will be better prepared.
-In PAES, they will have found out what work skills they are good at, and what work skills they like to do.
-But also, and importantly they will have learned and practiced the positive work behaviors that are expected on a job site.
-Because of all of this, their first work experience will be planned based on their proven work skills, abilities and work strengths.
-Therefore, they will be positioned for a positive first work experience, that will set them up for work success in the future.
+If students experience PAES® prior to their first job, they will be better prepared.
+In PAES®, they will have found what work skills they are good at, and what work skills they like to do.
+But, most importantly, they will have learned and practiced the positive work behaviors that are expected on the job.
+Because of all of this, their first work experience will be based on their proven work skills, abilities and work strengths.
+Therefore, they will have positioned themselves for a positive first work experience; setting them up for work success in the future.

-Your PAES lab can be in a school or out in the community.
-Because PAES is recommended for Middle School and High School students when they are starting their transition planning, these are great choice locations.
-As an alternative, some PAES labs are in 18-21 program sites; however we want to catch students early with PAES, so often times if PAES is in the 18-21 program, the Middle School or High School students are transported to this site.
-And/or the districts often times "work backwards" getting their students in earlier and earlier each year, until they are getting their students through PAES in Middle or High School.
-Many districts see PAES as the starting point to transition planning.
-Here's a great idea: Do you have a city bus?
-If so, consider requiring your students to take the city bus to work in the PAES lab each day.
-They will not only learn and practice how to use the city bus to get to work, they will also be in the habit of taking a bus to work each day.
+Your PAES® lab can be in a school or out in the community.
+PAES® is great for Middle School, High School and Adult Programs.
+Many districts see PAES® as the starting point to transition planning.
 You can also consider a site in your community, like in a business in your community that is looking to increase their employment pool, or in an alternative school property or you can lease a retail store or community site.
-Some PAES labs have their students walk to work by walking to the PAES lab each day.
+Some PAES® labs have their students walk to work by walking to the PAES® lab each day.
 Either way, these options get the students accustomed to "going to work".
 Another advantage of a community site is the natural connection to local businesses for community job site placements for employment, work experiences, internships, short term volunteer work experiences, customized employment and of course, competitive employment.

-No two PAES labs are alike.
-You will need at least 400 square feet, but some labs are as large as 1,000+ square feet.
+No two PAES® labs are alike.
+You will need at least 450 square feet, but some labs are as large as 1,000+ square feet.
 It is nice to either select a room with a sink, or install a sink in your space.
 Some programs use portable sinks.
-Take a look at the variety of floor plans that have been used.

-Packages run between $40,000 and $45,000, and include everything you need to run the PAES jobs with the exception of some furnishings and PC's that are listed below which can add $0 - $3,000 to your budget depending on if you can source items from your school inventory.
-PAES comes in many large shipping boxes that are shipped on a couple of pallets.
-Packages INCLUDE having someone come to your site and unpack and set up your PAES lab, and conduct a 2-day in service on site training. (see tips for a successful in-service training below) You should also budget for $1,000 - $1,500 per year for consumable supply budget.
+Packages run between $35,000 and $40,000, and include everything you need to run the PAES® jobs with the exception of some furnishings and PC's that are listed below which can add $0 - $3,000 to your budget depending on if you can source items from your school inventory.
+PAES® comes in many large shipping boxes that are shipped on a couple of pallets.
+Packages INCLUDE having someone come to your site and unpack and set up your PAES® lab, and conduct a 1 1/2-day in service on site training. (see tips for a successful in-service training below) You should also budget for $500 - $1,000 per year for consumable supply budget.
 This will be dependent upon how many students you run through, and if you decide to offer a school store for incentives.

 Most schools find these items from school storage, except stand up work tables and pegboard tool wall which are often ordered.

-PAES is a formal transition assessment of employment potential.
-All staff running the PAES assessments should be officially trained in as PAES evaluators.
+PAES® is a formative, valid data driven transition assessment of employment potential.
+All staff running the PAES® assessments should be officially trained in as PAES® evaluators.
 Typically you would send any staff that might work in the lab including teaching staff and paras and/or aides/job coaches.
 This is teaching staff from many areas of SpEd, including mild/mod ID, high/low ASD, BD, LD, etc. Many districts also invite their OT’s and/or DVR counselor to attend the training.
 Day one of training is 8 a.m. - 3 p.m.
-Day two of training is 8 a.m. - 11:30 a.m.
+Day two of training is 8 a.m. - noon.